-Panditha Yatagama Sumanajothi Thero was the Chief Resident Monk at the Austin Buddhist Vihara.
+Panditha Yatagama Sumanajothi Nayaka Thero was the Chief Resident Monk at the Austin Buddhist Vihara.
 He was ordained on September 24th, 1957 and received his higher ordination on May 24th, 1968 from Gaspe Sri Somananda Maha Ishtavira Thero and Panditha Vinayacharya Gaspe Deerananda Maha Ishtavira Thero in Sri-Lanka.
-After completing his primary education at the Vidyalankara Pirirvena, he obtained his Bachelors degree from University of Kelaniya, Sri-Lanka in 1968.
+After completing his primary education at the Vidyalankara Pirirvena, he obtained his Bachelors degree from The University of Kelaniya, Sri-Lanka in 1968.
 In 1969, he obtained the “Prachina Panditha” degree, with proficiency in the languages of Sinhala, Pali, Sanskrit and Hindi.

 He was the head resident monk of “Gampaha Hurikaduwa Vidyadarshi Pirivena”, Sri Lanka from 1968 – 1992.
 He continued his community service as the head resident monk at Lumbini Vihara, Nepal (2001-2003) followed by The Stockholm Buddhist Temple, Sweden (2003-2005).
 He assumed duties as the Chief resident monk of the Austin Buddhist Vihara in 2006 until his passing away in 2010.